TJones305/GXBC_2020/README.md

 ![Wireframe Members Mobile](/assets/images/rm/wireframe-members-mobile.bmpr "Wireframe Members Mobile")

 ### Features
-- Responsive on modern device sizes (iPhone 6/7/8 (potrait) X/XR (all oreintations), iPad, small and large laptops)
+- Responsive on most devices sizes 1366px width and lower - this includes mobiles, tablets and laptops
 - Interactive elements (carousel, Google Maps, hover functionality on coach pictures and the GXBC logo in the header)

 > ## Technologies Used